SpencerCDixon/spencercdixon.github.io/source/blog/2014-10-11-gosu-tutorial.markdown

 In game development state is an extremely useful tool for setting up events.
 Lets say you have a character in a game that can move around when you press certain keys on the keyboard.
-The initial state for the character could be something like :not_moving (notice how I use a symbol to save memory) and when the user presses the up arrow key the state changes to :moving_up, etc.
+The initial state for the character could be something like `:not_moving` (notice how I use a symbol to save memory) and when the user presses the up arrow key the state changes to `:moving_up`, etc.

 One example of state I often use is the state of the actual Game class.
-For example, when the user first starts the game the state of the game is most likely going to be :menu.
-Once the user starts the game it might be :running, and finally when the user loses the state might change to :lost.
+For example, when the user first starts the game the state of the game is most likely going to be `:menu`.
+Once the user starts the game it might be `:running`, and finally when the user loses the state might change to `:lost`.

 Based on all these different states you can have conditional if statements to determine what is being drawn to the screen and what is being updated.